-Data in Microsoft (MS) Excel format were downloaded from Google Forms.
-Coding was done in MS Excel, and the resulting data were transported to SPSS version 25 (IBM Inc., NY, USA), which was used for the data analysis.
-Descriptive statistics (frequency and percentages) were used to summarise the data after two questionnaires with missing items were discarded, in line with the recommendation of Shanthi (2019).
+Data in Microsoft (MS) Excel format were downloaded from Gooale Forms.
+Codina was done in MS Excel and the resulting data were transported to Statistical Package for the Social Sciences (SPSS) version 25 (IBM Inc., NY, USA), which was used for the data analysis.
+Descriptive statistics (frequency and percentages) were used to summarise the data after two questionnaires with missing items being discarded, in line with the recommendation of Shanthi (2019).
 According to Shanthi (2019), assessing the normality of the data associated with the dependent variable over the factor or categorical variable involved in the ANOVA is necessary.
-Before testing, an exploratory analysis was conducted to understand the distribution of the variables and to identify missing data and outliers.
-According to Garson (2012), a distribution or variable is normally skewed if its skewness is less than 3 or greater than -3.
+Before testing, an exploratory analysis was conducted to understand the variables' distribution and identify missing data and outliers.
+According to Garson (2012), a distribution or variable is normally skewed if its skewness is less than three or greater than -3.
 The results of all the variables in this study met this condition, which suggests that the variables were normally skewed.
 Kurtosis is also satisfactory if the above rule of thumb is satisfied.
-One variable under 'risk assessment' did not meet this condition.
+One variable under "Risk assessment" did not meet this condition.
 These two outliers were therefore removed from the data.
-Cronbach's alpha was computed using SPSS and was used to measure the scale's internal consistency (Kalkbrenner, 2021; Asimah et al., 2018).
-The rule of thumb applicable is that a domain or construct is internally consistent if its Cronbach's alpha a ≥0.7 (Kalkbrenner, M.T., 2021; Hair et al., 2020; Kwofie, 2018).
-All SMS of resilience capability results met this condition with Cronbach's alpha a ≥0.97.
-Furthermore, convergent validity and discriminant validity are met if AVE≥0.5 and ASV<AVE, respectively (Camiré et al., 2021 Asiamah et al., 2018; Kwofie, 2018).
-However, from Table 2, these criteria were met, AVS<AVE, which means that the convergent and discriminant validity of the scale was achieved.
+Cronbach's alpha was computed using SPSS and was used to measure the scale's internal consistency (Kalkbrenner, 2021; Asiamah, Mensah and Danquah, 2018).
+The rule of thumb applicable is that a domain or construct is internally consistent if its Cronbach's alpha $a \ge 0.7$ (Kalkbrenner, 2021; Hair, Howard and Nitzl, 2020; Kwofie, 2015).
+All SMS of resilience capability results met this condition with Cronbach's alpha $a \ge 0.97$.
+Furthermore, convergent validity and discriminant validity are met if average variance extracted (AVE) \geq 0.5 and average shared variance (ASV) < AVE, respectively (Camiré et al., 2021; Asiamah, Mensah and Danguah, 2018; Kwofie, 2015).
+However, from Table 2, these criteria were met, AVS < AVE, which means that the convergent and discriminant validity of the scale was achieved.

 Table 2.
-Reliability and validity statistics for The Safety Management Systems
+Reliability and validity statistics for the SMSs

-Factor Cronbach's alpha Average variance extracted Average shared variance
+Factor Cronbach's Alpha AVE ASV

 Policy 0.962 0.795 0.301

 Planning 0.946 0.782 0.296

-Organization 0.953 0.788 0.298
+Organisation 0.953 0.788 0.298

 Risk assessment 0.723 0.530 0.263

+Factor Cronbach's Alpha AVE ASV

-Implementation Performance 0.969 0.801 0.303
+Implementation 0.969 0.801 0.303

-Management 0.966 0.798 0.302
+Performance management 0.966 0.798 0.302

 Audit 0.978 0.808 0.306

-Whole scale 0.97
+Whole scale 0.970 -